 Signicat Email OTP can be integrated into your application with minimal effort.
 The technical integration with the Email OTP service is identical to all other ID-solutions that Signicat supports.
 See Get Started with Authentication for more information.
-Through the single point of integration, you will get access to Signicat’s wide portfolio of integrated ID methods, not only Email OTP, but also other services like identity paper verification, lookups, and video assurance.
+Through the single point of integration, you will get access to Signicat’s wide portfolio of integrated ID methods, not only Email OTP, but also other services like signing, identity paper verification and lookups.

 There are a number of configuration possibilities for the Email OTP method, including: